 This has enabled our student body to successfully transition to and from both national and international educational systems, as well as gain admission to competitive universities and colleges across the world.

 In keeping with our vision and mission, we also recognise that academics by themselves are not enough if children are to succeed in the future.
 As such, we deliver an inclusive education with a multitude of after-school activities that seeks to meet the needs of the whole child, nurturing their well-being and fostering a strong sense of community.

 With a world-class staff, a wonderfully supportive Board of Trustees, extensive facilities, an active and positive Parent Association, and a remarkable student body, ISS has much to offer families in the Greater Stavanger Region.
 I know this, not only in my professional capacity, but also as a parent of two children who attend ISS.
 I am grateful for the holistic educational approach they experience on a day-to-day basis.

-Our Admissions team works with prospective students and parents throughout the year.
-You can either call 51 55 43 00 or e-mail firstname.lastname@example.org for an appointment.
+Our Admissions Office works with prospective students and parents throughout the year.
+You can either call 51 55 43 00 or submit an enquiry online for an appointment.
 If you are passing by, please do not hesitate to drop in for a visit.

 I encourage you to explore our website and Facebook page to learn more about us.
 We look forward to seeing you soon.

 Children are at the centre of what we do, and if they succeed, then we succeed.

 Gareth L Jones B.Ed (Hons), MBA